zyusuf88/DevOps-Docs/README.md

 Knowing **what** to document is just the beginning.
 Here are some tips for ensuring your documentation is effective:

 - **Keep It Simple:** Avoid jargon and overly technical language.
 Documentation should be understandable to anyone, even those without technical skills.
-- **Centralize Information:** Avoid scattered notes or documents.
+- **Centralise Information:** Avoid scattered notes or documents.
 Use a centralised system to ensure everyone can access the most up-to-date information.
 - **Regularly Update Documentation:** As your infrastructure, processes, and teams change, so should your documentation.
 Set up regular reviews to keep it current.

 > [!NOTE]